jexuswebserver/jexus_docs/manager/tutorials/ancm-diagnostics.rst

 * Visual C++ 2015 runtime is not installed.
 * Handler setting in ``web.config`` is invalid.
 * In-process module has no access to the content folder.
-* Binaries generated for in-process hosting have a bitness different from the target application pool.
+* Binaries generated for in-process hosting have bitness different from the target application pool.
 * Affected by .NET Core SDK known issues such as
   `this <https://github.com/aspnet/Announcements/issues/398>`_.